ossareh/ossareh.github.com/_posts/2024-12-23-network-changes.md

 $ speedtest-cli --secure --single --json --bytes --server 23449
 ```

-Server `23449` doesn't appear to exist anymore; it was repoted at being Texas A&M.
+Server `23449` doesn't appear to exist anymore; it was reported at being Texas A&M.